colbyfayock/demo-vercel-function-starter/README.md

 vercel dev
 ```

-After connecting a project to Vercel, your project should now be available at http://localhost:3000!
+After connecting a project to Vercel, you should have a new endpoint available at http://localhost:3000/api/hello!

 ## Deploying